 For many of us though, we don’t start off with one of these machines from day one.
 Usually, our culinary journey starts from much more humble beginnings.

 In fact, I am willing to bet most of us started out with nothing more than a few mixing bowls and baking pans.
 Perhaps a spatula and a whisk thrown in for good measure.
 Then, after countless hours of mixing by hand and struggling through one too many holiday bakes, we all come to the realization that it’s time to enlist the help of an electric mixer.

-Some of us settled for a hand mixer, others snag a deal on a budget stand mixer.
-What most of us really want, however, is a top-of-the-range KitchenAid.
+Some might settle for a basic hand mixer, and others might snag a deal on a budget stand mixer, but what most of us really want is the mighty KitchenAid stand mixer.

-It isn’t just their range of stand mixers that come with a heavy price tag either.
-Most of their other household appliances aren’t exactly budget-friendly either.
+It isn’t just their range of stand mixers that come with a heavy price tag though.
+Most of their other household appliances aren’t exactly what you would call “budget-friendly” either.

-KitchenAid appliances boast a robust build quality that ensures your appliances will last for years to come.
-Not to mention that the world-class engineering and the strong motor systems that make them highly efficient work mixing machines.
+KitchenAid appliances are renowned for their robust build quality, guaranteeing reliable performance for years, if not decades, to come.
+Not to mention the world-class engineering, elegant design and strong electric motors that make them highly efficient mixing machines.

 Their Multifunctional Nature

 When you buy a KitchenAid stand mixer, you get a lot more than just your average mixer.
 One of the main reasons why KitchenAid mixers are so expensive is because they can perform a huge multitude of tasks.
 In fact, I’m willing to bet these nifty little machines can do more than any other appliance in your house.

 A KitchenAid mixer really lives up to its name as the ultimate baking and cooking tool.
 These magical machines can mix, blend, juice, cut, shred, temper, grind, mill, sieve and so much more.
 If you are only planning on using it for baking, then you are seriously missing out!